pablogs9/husarnet-docs/docs/begin-esp32.md

 Demo no. 1 was really basic.
 Now let's create something that could be a good starting point for a real IoT project working on ESP32 board and Husarnet!

 Here is a list of improvements:
-- use **websockets** that are very handy to use in JavaScript and Python
+- use **websockets** that are very handy to handle communication in JavaScript and Python code
 - use **JSON** for data serialization and to provide elegant API
-- add **JSON API** for changing parameters of ESP32
 - host simple **web server** on the ESP32
 - create a Python3 script that will save data in the **SQLite database**
 - make ESP32 to act as **a server**, not as a client

-Typical IoT devices act only as clients connecting to a central server with a static IP address.
+Typical IoT devices act only as clients connected to a central server with a static IP address:

+![Old IoT](/img/getting-started/iot_old.png)

 Husarnet allows you to have a completely new approach for creating your own internet connected devices.
 They can act both as a server and as a client even with no static and public IP needed.

-![Old IoT](/img/getting-started/iot_old.png)

-Thanks to that approach your sensor can be running the whole time with no additional server needed and you can connect from a level of your laptop to it directly over the internet whenever you want.
+Thanks to that approach your sensors can be running the whole time with no additional server needed and you can connect from a level of your laptop to them directly over the internet whenever you want.
+That gives you much lower latency (comparing to central server based approach, especially if your devices are in near networks) and make your IoT network configuration much simpler.

 ![Old IoT](/img/getting-started/iot_new.png)